Discord-Bots-Using-Node-js/.github/profile/README.md

-🙋‍♀️ A short introduction - We make discord bots using Node.js that gets better every update
+🙋‍♀️ A short introduction - We make discord bots using Node.js that gets better every update.